 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Preventive care is covered at 100% (see Section 5, Preventive care) if rendered by preferred providers and is not subject to the calendar year deductible.
-Preventive care from non-preferred providers is covered under Traditional medical coverage subject to the deductible. - The deductible is \$1,500 for Self Only enrollment and \$3,000 for a Self Plus One enrollment or Self and Family enrollment each calendar year when you use PPO providers.
-The deductible is \$3,000 for Self Only enrollment and \$6,000 for Self Plus One or Self and Family enrollment when you use non-PPO providers.
-Any of the above expenses for PPO providers also count toward the non-PPO amounts.
-Non-PPO expenses will not accumulate to the PPO deductible.
+Preventive care from non-preferred providers is covered under Traditional medical coverage subject to the deductible. - The deductible is \$1,600 for Self Only enrollment and \$3,200 for a Self Plus One enrollment or Self and Family enrollment each calendar year when you use in-network providers.
+The deductible is \$3,200 for Self Only enrollment and \$6,400 for Self Plus One or Self and Family enrollment when you use out-of-network providers.
+Only plan allowance paid for services or supplies from out-of-network providers counts towards this amount.
 The Self Plus One or the Self and Family deductible can be satisfied by one or more family members.
 The deductible applies to all benefits under Traditional medical coverage.
 You must pay your deductible before your Traditional medical coverage may begin. - Under Traditional medical coverage, you are responsible for your coinsurance for covered expenses. - You are protected by an annual catastrophic maximum on out-of-pocket expenses for covered services.
-After your coinsurance and deductibles total \$5,000 per person or \$10,000 per family for a Self Plus One enrollment or a Self and Family enrollment in any calendar year when you use a PPO provider, you do not have to pay any more for covered services.
-If you use a non-PPO provider, your maximum out-of-pocket expenses are \$7,000 per person or \$14,000 per family for a Self Plus One or a Self and Family enrollment in any calendar year.
+After your coinsurance and deductibles total \$6,000 per person or \$12,000 per family for a Self Plus One enrollment or a Self and Family enrollment in any calendar year when you use an innetwork provider, you do not have to pay any more for covered services.
+If you use an out-of-network provider, your maximum out-of-pocket expenses are \$8,500 per person or \$17,000 per family for a Self Plus One or a Self and Family enrollment in any calendar year.
+Only out-of-pocket expenses from out-of-network providers count towards those limits.
 However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's benefit maximum, or if you use out-of-network providers, amounts in excess of the Plan allowance). - In-network benefits apply only when you use a network provider.
-When a network provider is not available, out-of-network benefits apply. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
+When a network provider is not available, out-of-network benefits apply. - Be sure to read Section 4.
+Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.